guillaumebriday/switch-to-localhost/README.md

 It will keep all your params.

+## How to install

+This extension is available on the Mozilla Add-ons Store : [https://addons.mozilla.org/en-US/firefox/addon/switch-to-localhost/](https://addons.mozilla.org/en-US/firefox/addon/switch-to-localhost/)

 ## Contributing

 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.